Lachha Paratha (Tandoori)

-Starting at one end of the circle, begin folding the rolled out flat bread into 1 cm pleats like a fan.
+Staring at one end of the circle, begin folding the rolled out flat bread into 1cm pleats like a fan.
 Once the pleats are formed stretch the dough to make it slightly longer.

-Put your aluminium cooker upside down on high flame and warm it.
+Put your aluminium cooker upside down on high heat and warm it.
 The cooker needs to be really hot for this paratha.
-It would take approximately 2-3 minutes on high flame for it to be that hot.
+It would take approximately 2-3 minutes on high heat for it to be that hot.
 Please be very careful while handling it.

-Spread a few drops of water with the help of your fingers on one side of the rolled paratha.
-This side needs to stick to the cooker’s wall and water will do the trick.
+Spread few drops of water with the help of your fingers on one side of the rolled paratha.
+This side needs to stick to cooker’s wall and water will do the trick.

 Once cooker is hot, paste the paratha on its wall (as shown).
 Turn cooker upside down and keep the heat on medium/low.
 You will have to keep checking the paratha’s by turning the cooker over to make sure that the paratha’s are cooking evenly.
 Upside-down is to help accumulate heat inside the cooker and cook the paratha like in a tandoor.
 Cook the paratha turns light golden brown in colour.

 Take it off and drizzle some ghee/butter on top before serving.